Dental Implants – Andover, MA

 In dentistry, dental implants are truly in a class of their own.
 They are the only treatment that replaces an entire tooth from root to crown, giving a patient the next best thing to a natural tooth.
 At Andover Family Dental, we’ve used implants to help countless patients rebuild their smiles, and we can do the exact same for you.
 Whether you’re missing one tooth, a few, or all of them, we can seemingly turn back the clock and give you a complete smile again.
 To learn more about how this treatment could help you, contact us today to schedule a consultation.

-Why Choose Andover Family Dentistry for Dental Implants?
+Why Choose Andover Family Dental for Dental Implants?

 - Implant placement & restoration provided under one roof